Phyllis Newman, Tony-Winning Actor and Women’s Healthcare Advocate, Dies at 86 | Playbill

 She appeared on television frequently during the 1960s and 1970s, as a celebrity guest star on What's My Line?, Match Game, and To Tell the Truth, and was often a guest of Johnny Carson’s on The Tonight Show.
 She played Renee Buchanan on the ABC daytime soap opera One Life to Live, and went on to appear in 100 Center Street, The Week That Was, The Man from U.N.C.L.E., and Murder, She Wrote.

-Ms. Newman returned to Broadway on several occasions, replacing Barbara Harris in The Apple Tree in 1966, and joining Neil Simon’s The Prisoner of Second Avenue in 1971.
+Ms. Newman returned to Broadway on several occasions, replacing Barbara Harris in The Apple Tree in 1967, and joining Neil Simon’s The Prisoner of Second Avenue in 1971.
 That same year she starred as Claire DeLoone in a Broadway revival of On the Town.
-And in 1979, she came to Broadway in The Madwoman of Central Park West.
+And in 1979, Ms. Newman came to Broadway in The Madwoman of Central Park West, a solo show co-written with and directed by Arthur Laurents.

-In 1985, Ms. Newman joined a parade of Broadway stars for the New York Philharmonic’s one-night-only concert of Follies, the landmark collaboration by Stephen Sondheim, Harold Prince, and William Goldman that had not been staged in New York since it closed.
-Her performance as Hattie Walker (including the show-stopping “Who’s That Woman”) was filmed and broadcast by PBS Great Performances.
+In 1985, Ms. Newman joined a parade of Broadway stars for the New York Philharmonic's concert stagings of Follies, the landmark collaboration by Stephen Sondheim, Harold Prince, and William Goldman that had not been staged in New York since its closing performance in 1972.
+Her performance as Stella Deems (including the show-stopping “Who’s That Woman”) was filmed and broadcast by PBS Great Performances.

 Her diagnosis with breast cancer in 1983 led to the formation of The Phyllis Newman Women’s Health Initiative, which operates as part of the Actors Fund.
 Her dedicated work as an advocate for accessible healthcare, particularly for women and young children, was recognized by the American Theatre Wing in 2009, when she was named the first recipient of the Tony Awards' Isabelle Stevenson Award for her humanitarian and philanthropic work.